 All Contractor figures are actual returns.
-No estimates have been made.

 BCF reporting boundary and apportionment factor

 DNOs that are part of a larger corporate group must provide a brief introduction outlining the structure of the group, detailing which organisations are considered within the reporting boundary for the purpose of BCF reporting.